-Berlin is one of the coolest/cosmopolitan European capitals but began in the 13th Century as a humble fishing village.
-It expanded greatly in the 18th century during the age of enlightenment and the 19th century fuelled by the industrial revolution.
-During this period, some fine architectural baroque gems such as the Brandenburg gate, Museum island, Berlin palace, Bebelplatz, Charlottenburg palace and Gendarmenmarkt were built.
+Now, Berlin is known as one of the most cosmopolitan European capitals, but in the 13th Century it began as a humble fishing village.
+During the Age of Enlightenment in the 18th century, and the Industrial Revolution in the 19th century, the city expanded significantly.
+During this period, many of the city’s famed baroque and neo-classical architecture was built, including the Brandenburg gate, Bebelplatz, Museum Island, Berlin palace, Charlottenburg palace, and Gendarmenmarkt.

-In 1933, the darkest chapter in Berlin’s history had begun with the Nazi party gaining power.
-In 1939 Germany invaded Poland and began the Second World War.
-Almost 6 years later Berlin capitulated on May 8th 1945.
-Berlin lay in ruins and its population had almost halved.
-Today the history of this period is tangible with sights such as Hitlers Bunker, the Jewish memorial, the Luftwaffe building and the Reichstag still echoing the past.
+In 1933, the darkest chapter in Berlin’s history began with the Nazi party gaining power.
+And, in 1939 Germany invaded Poland, beginning World War II.
+Almost 6 years later, Germany capitulated on May 8th 1945.
+Berlin lay in ruins, and its population was nearly halved.
+Today, of this period is tangible through sights such as Hitlers Bunker, the Jewish memorial, the Luftwaffe building, and the Reichstag still echoing the past.

-From 1945 Berlin was divided in 2 parts, East and West.
-The Berlin Wall was built in 1961 along with border checkpoints such as Checkpoint Charlie.
-The communist DDR government set about building grand communist structures such as the Fernsehturm(TV Tower) and the jewel in the crown, Karl Marx Allee with its dramatic Frankfurter Towers.
-On the night of November 9th 1989, the Berlin Wall was unexpectedly opened and both Berlin and the rest of Germany began celebrating.
+Berlin was divided in 2 parts following the end of the war, East (German Democratic Republic, under Soviet control) and West (Federal Republic of Germany, under Allied control).
+The Berlin Wall was built around West Berlin in 1961, along with border checkpoints such as Checkpoint Charlie.
+The communist DDR government set about building grand structures such as the Fernsehturm(TV Tower) and Karl Marx Allee with its dramatic Frankfurter Towers on either side of the road.
+On the night of November 9th 1989, the Berlin Wall was opened unexpectedly, and Berlin as well as the rest of Germany began celebrating.
 Today Berlin is one big celebration!
-With a thriving alternative and street art scene in the areas of Prenzlauer Berg and Friedrichshain, Berlin is now a free, liberal city that demands being explored on the run!
+With thriving alternative and street arts cultures in Kreuzberg and Friedrichshain, Berlin is now a free, liberal city to be explored on the run!